HarryLudemann/Discord-Chatbot/README.md

 # Simple Discord-Bot
-This bot uses TensorFlow, Keras and nltk for the ai chat bot and is accessable in discord through a set off commands, although to train to bot you must run the train.py script in functions/chatbot/train.py.
 This bot allows muiltple servers to be connected, customizable permissions for all commands and is in python 3.8.2 to support most hosting website like repl.it.
+This bot also uses TensorFlow, Keras and nltk for a AI chat bot and is accessable in discord through a set off commands, to train to bot you run the train.py script in functions/chatbot/train.py.

 ## **Features:**
 1.  **Basic**